martezr/packer-plugin-mvm/.web-docs/README.md

 ### Components

+The Morpheus MVM plugin allows Packer to interface with [Morpheus](https://morpheusdata.com).

 #### Builders

 - [mvm-clone](/docs/builders/mvm-clone.md) - The `mvm-clone` builder is used to create MVM custom templates based on an existing MVM virtual machine.

+- [mvm-iso](/docs/builders/mvm-iso.md) - The `mvm-iso` builder is used to create MVM custom templates based on an ISO file.

 #### Provisioners